 More than one Google Analytics scripts are registered.
 Please verify your pages and templates.

-The City of Greeley celebrates artistic expression and encourages public art as a way of celebrating our community's vibrant cultural diversity.
-The Greeley Art Commission board is made up of volunteers appointed by City Council, representing city wards and personnel from parks and recreation, the planning commission, water and sewer board and Union Colony Civic Center staff.
+The City of Greeley embraces artistic expression and encourages public art as a way of celebrating our community's vibrant cultural diversity.
+The Greeley Art Commission board is made up of volunteers appointed by city council, representing city wards and personnel from parks and recreation, the planning commission and the water and sewer board.
 The board oversees the Public Art Programs and assists in discovering art that recognizes and fosters a broad range of social, cultural and historic values that define Greeley.

-The Art Commission recognizes the importance of art forms in public places.
-The Public Art collection consists of over 350 works of rotating indoor art and more than 160 pieces of outdoor art that have been donated, gifted or purchased since 1967.
-The collection is continually updated with new artwork as the Art Commission purchases several pieces of art annually.
+The art commission recognizes the importance of art forms in public places.
+The Public Art collection consists of over 350 works of rotating indoor art and more than 220 pieces of outdoor art that have been donated, gifted or purchased since the 1970’s.
+The collection is continually updated with new artwork as the art commission purchases several pieces of art annually.

-Are you or someone you know interested in donating art to the City?
-Complete an Art Donation form.
+Are you or someone you know interested in donating art to the City of Greeley?
+Complete an art donation form and submit for art commission review.

 Current Art RFPs and Information